 FERTILE COCKATIEL EGGS FOR HATCHING.

 Female cockatiels lay their eggs within one to two weeks of mating.
 Like many other types of birds, it’s not uncommon for cockatiels to lay one egg every other day until they have all been laid.
-There are usually between four and six eggs in each clutch.

 If a male is present and a successful mating has taken place, eggs will be fertilized in the oviduct as well.
 Females can store sperm in their bodies for up to 15 days, making it possible for 1 entire clutch of eggs to be fertilized from 1 successful mating.